DAjordanF/DataAnalytics-Projects-Coursera/README.md

 2. Define the Scenario: The objective is to analyze how casual riders and annual members use Cyclistic bikes differently.
 The insights gained will be used to create a new marketing strategy to convert casual riders into annual members.

-3.Obtain Datasets: Utilize 1-year Cyclistic riding data from November 2021 to October 2022 for analysis.
+3. Obtain Datasets: Utilize 1-year Cyclistic riding data from November 2021 to October 2022 for analysis.
 The datasets are available for use.

 4. Selecting Tools: Three primary tools are employed for this project:
 a.
 R: Used to load, clean, transform, and analyze the data.
 Separate R-files are created for each month's dataset due to its large size.